 - Identifies new targeted technologies or instrumentation needed, but not yet reported elsewhere.

-- Influences Decadal Surveys for all NASA Science Mission Directorate (SMD) Divisions
+- Influences Decadal Surveys for all relevant NASA Science Mission Directorate (SMD) Divisions by advancing the science and readiness for missions, and through white paper submissions.

 - Enhances international engagement.